Variables & Constants

 const end_year = 2111

-Like all values in Aiken, constants are immutable.
+Like all values in Aiken, module constants are immutable.
 They cannot be used as global mutable state.
-When a constant is referenced, its value is inlined by the compiler so they can be used in any place where you'd have written a literal in the first place (e.g. when-expression guards, if clauses ...).
+When a constant is referenced, its value is inlined by the compiler so they can be used in any place where you'd have written a literal to begin with (e.g. when-expression, if/else-expression ...).
 We'll see some example of that when dealing with control flows.

 Type annotations